openshift/bpfman-operator/hack/konflux/README.md

 The second rebuild was unnecessary because the operator doesn't use `bpfman-agent.txt` at build time—only the bundle needs it for the ConfigMap.

-**Solution**: PR #969 changes the agent's `build-nudges-ref` to target the bundle directly instead of the operator, eliminating the redundant operator rebuild.
+**Solution**: The optimisation redirects agent nudges to target the bundle directly, bypassing unnecessary operator rebuilds whilst maintaining version coherence.

 ## Example: Agent-Only Update

-Let's trace what happens when only the agent code changes (after PR #969 merges):
+Let's trace what happens when only the agent code changes (current behaviour):

 ### Step 1: Code Changes Trigger Agent Build